dart-lang/language/working/augmentation-libraries/feature-specification.md

         *   Bind the name *n* to *v* in the initializer-list scope.

-    *   Otherwise, if the parameter is a super-parameter.
+    *   Otherwise, if the parameter is a super-parameter,

         *   It is an error if *d* has a *augmentedDefinition* *d’* in which the same parameter is anything other than a normal parameter.